neelkamath/backend-prototype/docs/explanation.md

 # Explanation

+## ngrok

+We use [ngrok](https://ngrok.com/product) to expose the server to the internet so that our fellow developers can consume the service.
+We will not host the server for the following reasons.
+- The only free hosting service is Heroku, whose free tier runs out of memory unusably quickly.
+The other free tiered services, such as AWS, only provide a free trial for several months at best.
+- It takes a longer time to deploy because of the slow pipeline.
+The pipeline is slow because it has to upload to multiple services, each of which has to redownload and recompile every dependency.
+It's difficult and time-wasting to set up caching for these pipeline components.
+- Applications which are polyglot, or have even slightly unorthodox setups, require an excessive amount of non-standard configuration which isn't acceptible while prototyping.

 ## GitHub

 [GitHub](https://github.com/) is an excellent platform for prototypes.
 It version controls your application using [Git](https://git-scm.com/) so that you can revert to what worked in a prior commit.
 It has a marketplace, free private repositories, enables you to share your project with collaborators and your future self, etc.